drunkbot/drunkbot.github.io/_projects/2_project.md

 ---
 layout: page
-title: project 2
+title: Cooperative Obstacle Avoidance
-description: a project with a background image and giscus comments
+description: This project was funded by RAICo1 and UK Atomic Energy Authority (UKAEA).
+PS.
+The figure with a man walking a dog is not a mistake.
-img: assets/img/3.jpg
+img: assets/img/publication_preview/dog_walking.png
 importance: 2
 category: work
-giscus_comments: true
+giscus_comments: false
 ---

 Every project has a beautiful feature showcase page.